There aren't many people in the world who haven't heard of ginseng, even the one native to the North American hemisphere known as American ginseng.

 Sometimes resembling a short and stubby parsnip, they're not necessarily the most attractive of roots.
 However, to those who appreciate their revered value as a major tonic herb, their appearance can be a welcomed sight.

-American roots certainly look like most ginsengs in weight and personality than any we've witnessed, having that characteristic lifelike shape with arm and leg off-shoots coming off the main section.
+American roots certainly look like most ginsengs in weight and personality, having that characteristic human lifelike shape with arm and leg off-shoots coming off the main section.

-The fresh fleshy dense roots typically have a yellowish-white exterior and a classic rich bitter-sweet taste and deep earthy aroma that most ginsengs are known for.
+The fresh fleshy dense roots typically have a yellowish-white exterior and a classic rich bitter-sweet taste in addition to a deep earthy aroma that most ginsengs are known for.

 One of the fascinating things about ginseng, especially forest grown, is that the roots can potentially live for a very long time, becoming stronger and more potent as they age.
 As a slow-growing species, it is like the immortal turtle of the plant world.

 Over time the roots start to fork, developing prongs and rootlets.
 During this process, it concentrates more and more precious herbal compounds.
-Older roots 12 years and beyond, especially forest grown varieties, are therefore very highly prized among herbalists and ginseng lovers alike.
+Older roots 12 years and beyond, especially wild varieties, are therefore very highly prized among herbalists and ginseng lovers alike.

 There is an entire classification system for grading ginseng roots and their overall quality based on many factors such as size, shape, texture, color and taste.

-Standard cheaper ginseng is under 3 years of age, the next grade up is between 3-6 years of age and premium grades are harvested after at least 6 years mature.
+Again, age however can be a determining factor.
+Standard less expensive ginseng is under 3 years of age, the next grade up is between 3-6 years of age and premium grades are harvested after at least 6 years mature.
+Generally, the older the better and thus more expensive.

-Similar to Panax ginseng, American ginseng is composed of various health-promoting components like terpenes, flavonoids and other nutrients.
+Similar to Panax ginseng, American ginseng is composed of various health-promoting components like terpenes, flavonoids, other phenols and nutrients.
 But the main active phytochemicals and saponins common to this tonic herb are known as GINSENOSIDES.

 Both Asian Panax ginseng and American ginseng are Chi (Qi) energy tonics.
 The main difference is that Panax is a Yang stimulant, whereas American replenishes Yin essence.
 Both are energizing but in different ways.